Progressive Web Application

 PWAs use a web app manifest file, which contains metadata like the app icon, name, and URL, to enhance the install experience and make them feel more like native apps.

-What is the difference between a PWA and a traditional web app?
+What is the difference between a progressive web app and a traditional web app?

 PWAs offer offline capabilities, push notifications, and fast load times through advanced web APIs like service workers, enabling users to access the app even without a stable internet connection.
 Traditional web apps require an internet connection to function, lack offline support, and do not offer native-like features such as notifications or home screen installation.